Guide to Labrador Retrievers

 Labradors originate from Canada.
 They were first used on fishing boats to help collect fish during their expeditions.
 Their thick, waterproof coats are perfect for keeping them warm in the freezing waters of Canada.
 While some dogs despise water, swimming is very easy for a Labrador.
 This is mostly due to their long tails and large webbed paws which help them to float and turn.

 In the early 1800s Labradors were bought to the UK.
 Here they were used as hunting dogs, predominantly as duck retrievers.
 This is where the “retriever” in their name comes from.
-Their good manners and high energy made them the perfect partner and they quickly grew in popularity around the world.
-What’s not to love?
+Their good manners and high energy made them the perfect partner and they quickly grew in popularity.

 Factors to consider when owning a Labrador